Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Feasibility of SDPs

-\begin{theorem} The exact feasibility problem for semidefinite sets is $\Cinf{\omega}$-definable. \end{theorem} We begin the proof by relating the problem of exact feasibility to the subject of Theorem~\ref{thm:weakfeasibility}, i.e., the weak feasibility problem for circumscribed semidefinite sets.
+We begin the proof by relating the problem of exact feasibility to the subject of Theorem~\ref{thm:weakfeasibility}, i.e., the weak feasibility problem for circumscribed semidefinite sets.

-For any $R > 0$, the $R$-\emph{restriction} of a semidefinite set $K_{A,b}$ is the set of all those points in $K_{A,b}$ whose $L_{\infty}$-norm is bounded by $R$, i.e., it is the semidefinite set given by:
+For any~$R > 0$ and any semidefinite set~$K_{A,b}$, the~$R$-\emph{restriction} of~$K_{A,b}$ is the set of all those points in~$K_{A,b}$ whose~$L_{\infty}$-norm is bounded by~$R$, i.e., it is the semidefinite set given by: